YNemokun/tictactoeAI/README.md

       wins = 1, draw = 0

    The utility function, which is combined in the code, will add the winner value to the numbers of empty positions.
-If the winner is the minimum player, we will multiply the utility value by -1.
-[1]
+If the winner is the minimum player, we will multiply the utility value by -1. ([Video])

       utility = (winning state + empty spots) * (winning player)